SWESA Organization Chart

 Rita Sequeira (Director)

 Rita immigrated to Canada from India with her husband and three small children in 1966.
 They lived in Athabasca for 42 years before moving to South Edmonton in 2008.
 She has Bachelor’s and Master’s degrees in Education and a Diploma in Social Work.
 Rita retired from teaching after 30 years of service.
 She was a University Facilitator and served as trustee to the Aspen View Regional Division #19 Board of Education for three terms.
 Rita was the first Woman President of the North East Teachers’ Convention.
 As coach of the Debate team, she organized Invitational, Regional and Provincial tournaments.
 She was chosen as an Adult Alberta delegate to the National debating tournaments in Toronto and Yellowknife and was on the Provincial Steering Committee for the Alberta Debate and Speech Association.
 Rita volunteered with Words Work Literacy Programme, Athabasca Live Arts, Athabasca Fringe Festival, Science Outreach and Seniors Memory Project.
 Currently, Rita volunteers with various committees on her Condominium board.
-Rita has been a member of SWESA since 2017 and has enjoyed the people, and the programmes offered.
+Rita has been a member of SWESA since 2017 and has enjoyed the people, and the programs offered.

 Eustace (Tony) Montrose (Director)